Weenkus/identicon_generator/README.md

 # Identicon

-A elixir module for creating identicons.
+An elixir module for creating identicons.
 Read more on identicons here https://en.wikipedia.org/wiki/Identicon.

-## Documentations
+## Documentation

-Documentation is wrriten using `ex_doc 1.4`, you can find it inside the doc folder.
-To view the whole documentation run `index.html`
+Documentation is wrriten using `ex_doc 1.4`, it is in the `doc` folder.
+To view the whole documentation, run `index.html` with the browser of your choice.

 ## Tests